Revision 22-4; Effective Dec. 12, 2022

-- Individuals who are assessed a co-pay should be presented with the bill at the time of service.
+- Present a bill to people who are assessed a co-pay at the time of service.

 - Clients who declare an inability to pay a co-pay shall not be denied services, have an account with an outstanding balance turned over to a collection agency or reported delinquent to a credit reporting agency.

-- The OPSH Monthly Federal Poverty Guidelines (available via the Provider Portal on the HHS website) is for contractor use to determine a Title V MCH FFS household’s FPL and is updated annually when the revised Federal Poverty Income Guidelines are released.
+- The OPSH Monthly Federal Poverty Guidelines, available via the Provider Portal on the HHS website, is for contractor use to determine a Title V MCH FFS household’s FPL.
+It is updated annually when the revised Federal Poverty Income Guidelines are released.

 - Contractors must have policies and procedures regarding fee collection, which must be approved by the contractor’s board of directors.

-Clients shall not be charged administrative fees for items such as processing and/or transfer of medical records, copies of immunization records, etc.
+Do not charge clients administrative fees for items such as processing or transfer of medical records and copies of immunization records.

-Contractors can bill clients for services outside the scope of Title V MCH FFS allowable services if the service is provided at the client’s request and the client is made aware of his/her responsibility for paying for the charges.
+Contractors can bill clients for services outside the scope of Title V MCH FFS allowable services if the service is provided at the client’s request and the client is made aware of his or her responsibility for paying for the charges.

 Client’s Responsibility for Reporting Changes

-A client must report changes in the following areas no later than 30 days after the client is aware of the change: income, family composition, residence, current address, employment, types of medical insurance coverage, receipt of Medicaid CHIP and/or other third-party coverage benefits.
-The client may report changes by mail, telephone, in person or through someone acting on the individual’s behalf.
-If changes result in the client no longer meeting eligibility criteria, the individual is denied continued services.
-By signing the required forms, the individual attests to the truth of the information provided.
+A client must report changes in the following areas no later than 30 days after the client is aware of the change: income, family composition, residence, current address, employment, types of medical insurance coverage, receipt of Medicaid CHIP or other third-party coverage benefits.
+The client may report changes by mail, phone, in person or through someone acting on the client's behalf.
+If changes result in the client no longer meeting eligibility criteria, the client is denied continued services.
+By signing the required forms, the client attests to the truth of the information provided.

 Date Eligibility Begins

-An individual/household is eligible for services beginning with the date the contractor determines the individual/household is eligible for the program and signs the completed application.
-This includes the date an individual/household is determined eligible for presumptive eligibility.
+An individual or household is eligible for services beginning with the date the contractor determines they are eligible for the program and signs the completed application.
+This includes the date an individual or household is determined eligible for presumptive eligibility.
 Contractors have the option to notify Title V MCH FFS applicants of their eligibility status using the optional letters provided by the Office of Primary and Specialty Health:

 - Form 3045, Office of Primary and Specialty Health Presumptive Eligibility Notice;